ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Schema:** The predefined structure that describes the organization and format of data within a database, indicating the types of data allowed and their relationships.

 **Sensors:** Devices such as Global Positioning Systems (GPS) and Radio Frequency Identification (RFID) tags generate structured data.

+**Separation:** Separation is the degree of discrimination achieved by the model in correctly classifying outcomes.

 **Spreadsheets:** Software applications like Excel, used for organizing and analyzing structured data.